 The Company is a lessee of a 65.3 acre site in Osceola County, Florida on which Gaylord Palms is located, building or land leases for Ole Red Gatlinburg, Ole Red Orlando, Ole Red Tishomingo, Ole Red Nashville International Airport, and various warehouse, general office and other equipment leases.
 The Gaylord Palms land lease has a term through 2074, which may be extended through January 2101, at the Company's discretion.
-The leases for Ole Red locations range from five to ten years, with renewal options ranging from five to fifty-five years, at the Company's discretion.
-Extension options are not considered reasonably assured and as a result are not included in the Company's calculation of its right-of-use assets and lease liabilities.
+The leases for Ole Red locations range from five to ten years, with renewal options ranging from five to fifty-five years, at the Company's discretion, with the exception of Ole Red Nashville International Airport, which has no extension option.
+Extension options are not considered reasonably assured and, as a result, are not included in the Company's calculation of its right-of-use assets and lease liabilities.